cleitonsouza01/trade/README.rst

-It was developed to work with any kind of *subject* and *occurrence* related to the financial market, and also to work under specific rules of different markets across the World, by following these principles:
+It was developed to work with any kind of *subject* and *occurrence* related to the financial market, and also to work under specific rules of different markets across the world, by following these principles:

 - different subjects may have different attributes
-- a subject may be related to none or many other subjects
+- a subject may relate to none or many other subjects
 - an occurrence must involve one or many subjects
 - there may be an existing context for any subject
-- different occurrences can implement different processes with their subjects
+- different occurrences can implement different processes
 - an occurrence may update the state of none or many subjects

 Extending the framework with market-specific rules and operations should be as